giosil/wxdsb/k8s/README.md

 # WXDSb - IHE-XDSb implementation

-## Run with Kubernetes using POD

-Suppose the name of the image is *wxdsb*.
-In `k8s` folder do the following:

-- `kubectl apply -f wxdsb-pod.yaml` - Create pod by manifest
-- `kubectl get pods` - To view pods
-- `kubectl get events` - To view events in case of debug
-- `kubectl logs -f wxdsb` - To view and follow the logs of pod
-- `kubectl exec -ti wxdsb -- bash` - To get a shell to the running container
-- `kubectl port-forward wxdsb 9090:8080` - Expose (locally) web app by port-forward to local port 9090
-- `kubectl delete pod wxdsb` - To delete pod

 ## Run with Kubernetes using deployment

 Suppose the name of the image is *wxdsb*.
 In `k8s` folder do the following:

-- `kubectl apply -f wxdsb.yaml` - Create deployment and other kubernetes objects by manifest
+- `kubectl apply -f wxdsb.yaml` - Create deployment and other kubernetes objects defined in yaml file

 The file `wxdsb.yaml` contains: